Silk vs. Polyester Ties: Which One Should You Buy?

 - Silk ties are easier to adjust throughout the day

-- Polyester maintains its shape better but can feel restrictive
+- Polyester maintains its shape better, but can feel restrictive

 Price Talk